Kinds-of-Intelligence-CFI/VisualSearchLLM/README.md

 To actually submit the batch to Anthropic/OpenAI:
 `python submitBatch.py -d x -m x`
 This will handle the creation of a job with the batching provider and save the appropriate log numbers for retrieval later.
+Similarly, for Llama, `python submitHPCBatch.py -d x -m x` will submit the batch to SLURM.

 ## Checking on / Finishing a Batch
-Batches occur asynchronously, seemingly whenever the providers have available compute.
-To check the progress of a batch use `python checkBatchProgress.py -d x -m x`
+For the Anthropic/OpenAI models, batches occur asynchronously, seemingly whenever the providers have available compute.
+To check the progress of a batch use
+`python checkBatchProgress.py -d x -m x`
 This will display, for each batch, the number of requests completed.
 Once all batches are complete, the results files will be downloaded.
+If running a request locally or on an HPC you'll need to look up how to check when your batch is done yourself.

 ## Processing Batch Results
 To turn the batch results into a more readable format we need to pocess them.
 To do this we use `python processBatchResults.py -d x -m x`
-We have a few extra options depending on whether we are expecting the results to be coordinates, cells, or quadrant numbers.
+We have a few extra options depending on whether we are expecting the results to be coordinates or cells.
-Either `-c`, `-rc`, `-q`
+Either `-c`, `-rc`.
+The script `processAllJobs.py` can let you select models to process batch results for multiple models in sequence.

 ## Presenting the Results
-To generate visualisations of the results there are three options, depending on whether the questions formed around coordinates, cells, or quadrant numbers.
-The first is to

-If expecting coordinates, `python coordsAnalysis -d x -l x`, where `-d` is a sequence of directories with completed results files, and `-l` a sequence of corresponding labels.
-Similarly if expecting cells, use `python cellsAnalysis -d x -l x` Finally, if expecting quadrant numbers use `python resultsAnalysis -d x -l x`
+`analyseResults.py` is the main script for visualising results.
+Usage looks like `python analyseResults.py -d <d1, d2, d3,d4...>, <l1,l2,l3,l4...> -g group1:d1,d2 group2:d3,d4 --mode m`
+where `<d1,...>` is list of directories which results you want to compare, `<l1,..>` is a list of labels, and `groupx: d1,d2` names a new group, groupx and merges d1 and d2's results into a single blob.
+This is useful e.g., when wanting to merge 2Among5 and 5Among2.